-- Monthly SSI payments are based on each individual applicant's income and resources, up to the maximum federal benefit rate.
+- Monthly SSI payments are $914 per month for an individual and $1,371 per month for a couple, the maximum federal benefit rate in 2023.
 Some states supplement SSI benefits with an additional monthly sum.

-- In most states, disabled workers automatically become eligible for Medicaid once they become SSI beneficiaries.
+- In most states, SSI recipients automatically become eligible for health insurance under Medicaid.

 SSI Eligibility Requirements

-Should You Apply for SSDI or SSI Benefits?
-Get Help From an Attorney Today
+Should you apply for SSDI or SSI benefits?
+Get Help from an Attorney

 Contact a qualified social security lawyer to assist in your social security disability matter.